hungryyy77/yiyu.github.io/_pages/activities.md

 Campus activities I attended during my bachelor and doctoral periods @ Zhejiang University.

 ### Academic activities
+* 2023.09- , Reviewer of IEEE Transactions on Systems, Man and Cybernetics: Systems
+* 2023.09- , Reviewer of International Conference on Intelligent Transportation Systems
+* 2023.09- , Reviewer of IEEE International Conference on Systems, Man, and Cybernetics (SMC)
+* 2023.01- , Reviewer of IEEE Transaction of Intelligent Vehicle
 * 2019.09- , Reviewer of TRB (Transportation Research Board) Annual Meeting
 * 2020.01- , Reviewer of IEEE ACCESS
 * 2020.12- , Member of [ICE](https://ice.org.uk) (Institution of Civil Engineering in UK)
 * 2021.09-2021.12, GTA of class "Traffic Engineering" in Imperial College London.

 ### Academic meetings
+* 2023.10, present in 2023 IEEE International Conference on Systems, Man, and Cybernetics (SMC).
 * 2021.03 , [AI UK](https://www.turing.ac.uk/ai-uk), an online event hosted by the Turing to showcase the very best of UK academic work in artificial intelligence (AI); bringing together leading thinkers, innovative businesses and specialist third sector bodies.

 ### Student activities